-All the evidence indicated that he was being blessed by the Almighty...and only the "good" people get the blessings.... right?
+All the evidence indicated that he was being blessed by the Almighty...and only the "good" people get the blessings...right?

 Why didn't Jesus remind the young man to keep the Sabbath?
 Or to refrain from taking the Lord's name in vain?
 Or to not make or worship idols?
 I believe Jesus looked into his heart and knew which areas he struggled with.
+The love for his fellow man was the missing component.

-But even though he struggled, the young man was able to confidently say, "I have kept the commandments"
+But even though he struggled, the young man was able to confidently say, "I have kept the commandments."